avrevic/web-crawler/README.txt

 The program requires JRE8 to run.
 It is written in Java.

-Run the program by typing: java -jar babylon-health-crawler.jar <URL>
+Run the program by typing: java -jar .\app\babylon-health-crawler.jar <URL>

 URL needs to be passed in full format including the protocol.
 Example https://babylonhealth.com